litestar-org/plugins/README.md

 `compatibility` | Plugins compatibility status. `litestar` field specifies semver of supported litestar version `stars`         | GitHub repository star count (auto-populated) `latest_version`| Latest version from PyPi (auto-populated)

+> [!WARNING]
+> Modifying the schema there needs to be done also in the litestar.dev website repository.